Wild animals

 It is a large subspecies, with adult males measuring 118–137 cm (46.5–54 in) in body length, and females 112–136 cm (44–53.5 in).
 Although often written to be larger than C. l. lupus, the Eurasian wolf, there is no significant difference in overall size and weight between the two subspecies.

 Tundra wolves have a thick coat of fur that is typically white or gray, with a black guard coat.
-This coloration helps them to blend in with their snowy surroundings during the winter months.
+This coloration helps them to blend in with their snowy surroundings during the winter months, providing them with a strategic advantage when hunting in the snow-covered terrain.

 What Are the Different Types of Wolves? - Tundra wolf or Turukhan wolf (Canis lupus albus)